 Polynomial regressions are often the most difficult regressions.

 This is niche skill set and is extremely rare to find people with in-depth knowledge of the creation of these regressions

-The formula, in this case, is modeled as –
+The formula of Polynomial Regression is, in this case, is modeled as:

 It is also advised to keep the order of the polynomial as low as possible to avoid unnecessary complexities.
 There are two ways of doing a Polynomial regression one is forward selection procedure where we keep on increasing the degree of polynomial till the t-test for the highest order is insignificant.
 The other process is called backward selection procedure where the highest order polynomial is deleted till the t-test for the higher order polynomial is significant.